 Seed Oil Extraction

-Extraction was carried out with drying of seed into microwave oven and that was done at 65o C about 24 hour .
-Then seed powder was made by grinding of dried seed into electric grinding machine.
+Extraction was carried out with drying of seed in microwave oven at 65o C about 24 hour .
+Then seed powder was made by grinding dried seed with electric grinding machine.
 About 1 g of powdered seed material was soaked in 50 mL of Acetone (50%) while frequently shaking before heating.
 Then heated at about 53o C degree centigrade for 10 minutes.
-After cooling centrifuged at 7,000 rpm for 15 min after which the extracts was filtered using Whatman # 1 filter paper (Whatman International Ltd., England) and were allowed to evaporate.
+After cooling centrifuged at 7,000 rpm for 15 min after which the extracts were filtered using Whatman # 1 filter paper (Whatman International Ltd., England) and were allowed to evaporate.

 Experimental Design